Azure/communication-ui-library/docs/references/creating-a-release.md

 This workflow will:

 1. Create a Pull Request to merge the prerelease branch back into the base branch.
     1. For stable release only: Before creating the Pull Request, @azure/communiation-react will be version bumped once again to a `-beta.0` version (this ensures that we can continue to add changes of `prerelease`) type.
 1. Create a new release branch off of the prerelease branch.
 This branch will be used for the eventual release, but *it will never be merged back in the base branch*.
-  1. On the release branch will check what kind of release this is, beta, stable-minor, or stable-patch.
-  2. Based on the release type it will update the sdk versions to the latest stable, or latest beta for Calling and Chat.
+  1. On the release branch will check what kind of release this is, beta, stable-minor, or stable-patch. based on the selection here it will update the sdk versions.
-  3. The action will synchronize the package telemetry verions.
-  4. will commit these changes automatically on the release branch.
+  2. The action will synchronize the package telemetry verions on the release branch.
-  5. The workflow will then hop back to the pre-release branch and create a PR back into main.
+  3. After making these changes it will make a PR from the pre-release branch back into `main`.

 Continuing the example above, this action should be triggered once `groom_changelog_3.0.0` is merged.
 It will create the following new branches and Pull Requests: